liqd/adhocracy3/src/adhocracy_core/docs/rest_api.rst

     >>> resp_data['data']['adhocracy_core.sheets.pool.IPool']['elements']
     ['http://localhost/adhocracy/Proposals/kommunismus/FIRST/', ...

-*Note* All resource in the result set must have a value in the choosen sort filter.
+*Note* All resource in the result set must have a value in the chosen sort filter.
 For example if you use *rates* you have to limit the result to resources with :class:`adhocracy_core.sheet.rate.IRateable` sheet.